SubstrateEngineer/SubstrateEngineering/README.md

 ...
 ```

-Here, the evaluated models consistently conform to one canonical operational decision.
+Here, the evaluated models consistently conform to one canonical operational decision that is defined as "ground truth" and correct.

 There is not yet an established universal threshold for how many runs are sufficient to characterize interpretive multiplicity.
 The required test matrix should depend on task complexity, the number of admissible outputs, the number of decision paths, and the operational risk of an undetected divergence.